software-mansion/react-native-reanimated/LIMITATIONS.md

 ## Need Help?

-If you encounter other issues that aren't listed above, please let us know on our dedicated Discord channel [ADD LINK HERE](.).
+If you encounter other issues that aren't listed above, please let us know on [#reanimated-4-private-beta](https://discord.com/channels/464786597288738816/1308044483283390494) channel on Software Mansion Discord server.